 ‘Shadowlands’ is due out on May 11th, via Listenable Records in Europe, with U.S. street date tapped for May 18th.
 In January, Mos Generator finished the last of three recording sessions, with the first two sessions in June and November of 2017.
 Mr. Reed completed the mix and master last month; and all recording, mixing, and mastering were done at his HeavyHead Recording Company.

 Online pre-ordering details will be coming soon from Listenable, and the band also hopes to have physical copies available for their ‘Road Rats Tour‘ dates.
-Keep tuned in here for confirmation over the next few weeks.

 Tony comments on the album:

 “Right from the opening song, Shadowlands is a record that, to me, feels more honest than our previous releases.
 On this record, I introduce many other styles that I enjoy but they are intertwined so subtly that it doesn’t interrupt the classic MOS GENERATOR sound.

 That is a balance I’ve been looking for over the last few albums and I think the presence of Jon Garrett and Sean Booth have a lot to do with achieving that balance.
 It’s a heavy rock record that breaths and if I had to describe it further I would say it mixes ’70s style heavy rock, progressive rock, and also has some weird ’80s and ’90s underground rock nuances.”

 The eight-track studio offering is swathed in the cover art of Adam Burke / Nightjar Illustration [Pilgrim, Satan’s Satyrs, Hooded Menace, Artificial Brain, and more].